lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 sites as well.
 People have to feel strongly about some API for paying that cost.

 One version of everything in the codebase will slow down adoption of new shiny things.
-Which, of course, will make everything a little more stable.
+Which, of course, will make everything more stable.

 On the other hand, some version upgrades have to happen really fast.
 The most obvious example is security upgrades to external dependencies.
 In a polyrepo,